Mpox Virus Resources

-Mpox is a rare disease caused by infection with the monkeypox virus.
-The monkeypox virus is part of the same family of viruses as the variola virus, which causes smallpox.
-Mpox symptoms are similar to smallpox symptoms but milder, and mpox is rarely fatal.
-But, mpox can be severe and life-threatening for some.
+Mpox (monkeypox) is a rare infectious disease caused by the monkeypox virus.
+Mpox symptoms are similar to smallpox symptoms but usually milder.
+Although this is rare, mpox can be severe and life-threatening for some.

 Mpox is not related to chickenpox.